 All living beings come from other living beings.
 Therefore, the first forms of life must have come from a living being.
 That living being is God.

 Exception: Ambiguous phrases are extremely common in the English language and are a necessary part of informal logic and reasoning.
-As long as these ambiguous phrases mean exactly the same thing in all uses of phrase in the argument, this fallacy is not committed.
+As long as these ambiguous phrases mean the same thing in all uses of phrases in the argument, this fallacy is not committed.